Carbon footprints

 As an organisation, we have our own carbon footprint.
 This comes from the operations we undertake to provide our services to our communities.

 We collated data on as many of our operations as possible, and followed the International Greenhouse Gas Protocol and government's environmental reporting guidelines to calculate our carbon footprint.
-We were unable to get some of the data for indirect emissions from our supply chain, but are working on getting more of this in the future.
+We have included both direct emissions from our own assets (known as scopes 1 and 2) and indirect emissions from our supply chain and others (known as scope 3), where we can.

 The carbon footprint is updated annually to monitor progress.
 Each year, we also recalculate all previous years’ emissions, using improved methods and better data wherever we can.
 These annual carbon reports can be viewed below.